Mirantis/lens-extension-cc/README.md

 ✳️ __New in [v5.5.0](CHANGELOG.md#v550)__

-By default, the extension does not support management clusters that use self-signed certificates (or certificates that are expired, or not verifiable for whatever reason).
+By default, the extension does not support management clusters that use self-signed certificates (or certificates that are expired, or not verifiable for whatever reason) over `HTTPS` connections.
 They are treated as untrusted hosts for security reasons (because their identity cannot be verified).

 > ❗️ Mirantis does not recommend connecting to an unverified host and takes no responsibility whatsoever for any negative consequences that may ensue.
 The host could be one posing as the real thing, but in actuality, one owned by a threat actor with malicious goals.
 This extension is [MIT-licensed](./LICENSE).
 Proceed at your own risk.